-Strange, macabre, and, fantastical, M. P. Shiel’s The Purple Cloud is a landmark work that heralded the genre of apocalyptic fiction.
-It tells the grandly bleak story of Adam Jeffson—the first man to reach the North Pole and the last man left alive on earth.
-A sweet-smelling cloud of poisonous gas has devastated the world, and as Jeffson travels the stricken globe in search of human life, he slowly succumbs to madness, unleashing fire and destruction on his planet.
+Dark, desolate and fantastical, The Purple Cloud was a pioneer in the genre of apocalyptic novels, and the first great science fiction work of the twentieth century.
+It inspired authors such as H. P. Lovecraft and Stephen King.
+The Purple Cloud tells the grandly bleak story of Adam Jeffson: the first man to reach the North Pole and the last man left alive on earth.
+A sweet-smelling, deadly cloud of poisonous gas has devastated the world, and as Jeffson travels the stricken globe in search of human life, he slowly succumbs to madness, and unleashes fire and destruction on his planet.
+John Sutherland’s introduction discusses M. P. Shiel’s dissolute life, the originality of his book and its place within the context of ‘last man’ novels.
+This edition also includes a chronology, notes and further reading.